AkshayPagar/Design-Pattern-Quiz-Game/Project Journal/Week4 Scrum Report.md

 ## Team Member : Nikita Bairagi

 ### What task did I work on / complete?
-- Completed integration of pattern scene , answer buttons, score and timer.
+- Implemented Composite Pattern in the code

 ### What am I planning to work on next ?
-- Implementation of composite pattern in the code.
+- None

 ### what task are blocked waiting on another team member?
 - None

 ### XP Core Value: Communication

-- We communicated face to face multiple times in the week.
-And shared knowledge about implementing patterns in the code.
+- We constantly kept in touch and discussed on the progress of the project.
+Towards the end of the project whenever someone needed clarification we quickly got on a call and discussed about it, which helped in resolving the issues quickly.